pokowaka/atreus-firmware/README.md

 Sometimes it can be tricky to get the timing right with the hard reset; it can take a few attempts when you are first uploading the firmware to a fresh board.

+### Mac

+Running:

+$ OPT_DEFS=-DTEENSY make teensy KEYMAP=colemak

+Will compile for the teensy, and install it on the keyboard.

 ### Windows